timmywil/panzoom/README.md

 Returns the string transform value used by Panzoom for the element.

-__Note__: The transform attribute is used for SVG.
+**Note**: The transform attribute is used for SVG.
 Otherwise, the appropriately prefixed transform style property is used.

 ### `setTransform()`

-Set a string transform value on the Panzoom element (or the $set if using the $set option).
+Set a string transform value on the Panzoom element (or the $set if using the$set option).

-__Note__: The transform attribute is used for SVG.
+**Note**: The transform attribute is used for SVG.
 Otherwise, the appropriately prefixed transform style property is used.

 ### `getMatrix( [transform] )`